 Hazard Analysis Critical Control Point (HACCP) - This branch of the Food and Drug Administration (FDA) is a management system in which food safety is addressed through the analysis and control of biological, chemical, and physical hazards from raw material production, procurement and handling, to manufacturing, distribution and consumption of the finished product.
 The HACCP assesses every aspect of the processes involved in making food goods as well as inspecting the facilities and equipment that come into contact with the product.

 Our non-seafood items are produced by small, often family owned companies.
 All of our suppliers must comply with U.S.A. health standards and have FDA authorization in order to reach the American marketplace.
+Many of our imported specialties are 100% natural or certified Organic by European institutions.
 Additionally, we validate each suppliers production techniques to make sure our products were made using natural ingredients and green practices, protecting sources of key ingredients for years to come.